Committee (2nd Day)

 The issues at question are issues of trust between the devolved Governments and the Government of the United Kingdom.
 Nobody is arguing that the devolved Governments have power over international treaties—of course they do not; they are reserved powers.
 None the less, what will be undertaken in those treaties will almost certainly have a very direct effect on matters that are devolved, some of them fully, to the National Assembly for Wales, and likewise to Scotland and Northern Ireland in slightly different ways.

-To that extent, there have been occasions when the UK Government has been well represented in negotiations in Brussels by Ministers from the Government of Wales.
+To that extent, there have been occasions when the UK Government have been well represented in negotiations in Brussels by Ministers from the Government of Wales.
 It is perfectly right that they should be there on matters such as the sheepmeat regime or when questions of smaller languages are debated.
 When such matters arise, as is likely, in the context of any ongoing treaties or new treaties that will emerge, it is vital that the confidence of the Welsh Government and the National Assembly, and likewise that of Scotland and Northern Ireland, is taken fully into account.

 The real danger is that things happen by default.
 The UK Government, with all the good will in the world, might think that issues do not arise without having talked about them.
 There needs to be some system to avoid unnecessary tension and rows between the various Governments within the United Kingdom.